 Sentence Diagrams – some of you may have learned to diagram and others of you may not have learned.
 It came up recently with some friends with whom I had attended middle school.
 I had not used that skill since then.
 In fact, when I went to college to become a teacher the “Whole Language” approach was all the rage which is about as far from diagramming as you can get!
 But being reminded of diagramming sentences made me think about the implications for arts integration – the idea of a pictorial representation of the grammatical structure of a sentence.

-I went on-line and started doing a little research.
-It was really interesting to read people’s reactions to an article about sentence diagramming.
-(Not only does the article in the “Huffington Post” provide those reactions but it also gives a nice review or introduction to diagramming sentences).
+I went online and started doing a little research.
+It was really interesting to read people’s reactions to an article about sentence diagrams.
+(Not only does the article in the “Huffington Post” provide those reactions but it also gives a nice review or introduction to sentence diagrams).
 Some readers loved it and credited being able to diagram a sentence with success in writing or in learning a foreign language while others hated it and found it not only confusing but useless.
 And that is the challenge for educators.
 A teacher needs to try to find as many ways as possible to teach a concept in order to reach every learner without alienating other learners in the process.
-The arts are so powerful as they are uniquely suited to doing just that.
+The arts are so powerful as they are uniquely suited to do just that.